spider-gazelle/pars/README.md

 The `|` (OR) operator already discussed as accompanied by other logical operators.

-- `A & B` (AND) creates a new parser that ensure both A and B successfull parse for the same input and returns the results of B.
+- `A & B` (AND) creates a new parser that ensure both A and B successfull parse for the same input and returns the results as the Tuple `{A, B}`.
 - `A ^ B` (XOR) creates a new parser that succeeds with the result of A or B, but fails if both succeed.

 ### Sequencing parsers

 - `A >> B` creates a new parser that ensures both A and B parse sequentially, but results with the value of B.
 - `A << B` creates a new parser that ensures both A and B parse sequentially, but results with the value of A.
+- `A + B` creates a new parser that ensure both A and B parse sequentially, returning the results as an Array.
-- `A + B` creates a new parser that ensure both A and B parse sequentially, returning the results as a Tuple.
+- `A &+ B` creates a new parser that ensure both A and B parse sequentially, returning the results as a Tuple.

 ```crystal
 letter = Parse.letter